gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

-have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this "feature" of [vmware-gemfire-short-name] is not recommended for peer `Cache` applications.
+have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this "feature" of GemFire is not recommended for peer `Cache` applications.

-For more information about `auto-reconnect`, see [Handling Forced Cache Disconnection Using Autoreconnect](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-member-reconnect.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about `auto-reconnect`, see [Handling Forced Cache Disconnection Using Autoreconnect](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-member-reconnect.html) in the GemFire product documentation.

 #### Using Cluster-based Configuration

-[vmware-gemfire-short-name]'s Cluster Configuration Service is a convenient way for any peer member joining the cluster to get a "consistent view" of the cluster by using the shared, persistent configuration maintained by a Locator.
-Using the cluster-based configuration ensures the peer member's configuration is compatible with the [vmware-gemfire-short-name] Distributed System when the member joins.
+GemFire's Cluster Configuration Service is a convenient way for any peer member joining the cluster to get a "consistent view" of the cluster by using the shared, persistent configuration maintained by a Locator.
+Using the cluster-based configuration ensures the peer member's configuration is compatible with the GemFire Distributed System when the member joins.

-This feature of [spring-data-gemfire-name] (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the [vmware-gemfire-short-name] configuration meta-data comes from the network through a Locator, as opposed to a native `cache.xml` file residing in the local file system.
+This feature of Spring Data for VMware GemFire (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the GemFire configuration meta-data comes from the network through a Locator, as opposed to a native `cache.xml` file residing in the local file system.

-All [vmware-gemfire-short-name] native configuration metadata, whether from `cache.xml` or from the Cluster Configuration Service, gets applied before any Spring (XML) configuration metadata.
-As a result, Spring's config serves to "augment" the native [vmware-gemfire-short-name] configuration metadata and would most likely be specific to the application.
+All GemFire native configuration metadata, whether from `cache.xml` or from the Cluster Configuration Service, gets applied before any Spring (XML) configuration metadata.
+As a result, Spring's config serves to "augment" the native GemFire configuration metadata and would most likely be specific to the application.

 To enable this feature, specify the following in the Spring XML